jjasghar/jjasghar.github.io/_posts/2022-05-19-multiarch-docker-github-action-build.md

 This was a great representation of containers making your life easier, and leveraging the following GitHub Action it should work out of the box.

 Obviously you’ll need to change the registry targets, create the secrets, and fair warning it’s slow due to `qemu` but it does work.

+**NOTE**: You'll need to remove the `\` from the `{{ }}` too, formatting was being mean.

 Hopefully this’ll help someone in the future :).

 ```yaml